salEZY/citrus-api/README.md

 Server starts running on port 3001, pgAdmin is on port 5050, Postgres on 5432

-API created per deal in the interview: NestJS, PostgreSQL and TypeORM I added Docker to the mix for ease of install.
+API created per deal in the interview: NestJS, PostgreSQL and TypeORM.
+I added Docker to the mix for ease of install.

 For any questions, feel free to contact me!